-Treatment may involve self-care measures or procedures by your doctor to close or remove veins.
+Treatment might involve self-care measures or procedures done by a health care provider to close or remove veins.

-Varicose veins may not cause any pain.
-Signs you may have varicose veins include:
+Varicose veins might not cause pain.
+Signs of varicose veins include:

-When painful signs and symptoms occur, they may include:
+When painful signs and symptoms of varicose veins occur, they might include:

 Spider veins are similar to varicose veins, but they're smaller.
 Spider veins are found closer to the skin's surface and are often red or blue.

 Weak or damaged valves can lead to varicose veins.
-Arteries carry blood from your heart to the rest of your tissues, and veins return blood from the rest of your body to your heart, so the blood can be recirculated.
-To return blood to your heart, the veins in your legs must work against gravity.
+Arteries carry blood from the heart to the rest of the body.
+Veins return blood from the rest of the body to the heart.
+To return blood to the heart, the veins in the legs must work against gravity.

-Muscle contractions in your lower legs act as pumps, and elastic vein walls help blood return to your heart.
-Tiny valves in your veins open as blood flows toward your heart then close to stop blood from flowing backward.
-If these valves are weak or damaged, blood can flow backward and pool in the vein, causing the veins to stretch or twist.
+Muscle contractions in the lower legs act as pumps, and elastic vein walls help blood return to the heart.
+Tiny valves in the veins open as blood flows toward the heart, then close to stop blood from flowing backward.
+If these valves are weak or damaged, blood can flow backward and pool in the veins, causing the veins to stretch or twist.